 Manhattan-based Tiffany Layne comes from a background in luxury and has a concierge element to her travel consultation services.

-Her membership model shares likeness to luxury travel agencies like Fischer Travel for the über rich (with a $100k joiner fee and 25k annual fee and was featured in a recent article about how to buy and island) and the more accessible Indagare Travel Agency with a $1,175 top tier annual fee (according to their site).
+Her membership model shares a likeness to luxury travel agencies like Fischer Travel for the über rich (with a $100k joiner fee and 25k annual fee and was featured in a recent article about how to buy an island) and the more accessible Indagare Travel Agency with a $1,175 top tier annual fee (according to their site).

 “I used to work for a company called Quintessentially.
 It was a membership-based lifestyle company.
 People are just used to . . . getting what they want without all these [extra charges]—they just want to know that they paid and just get the service.

 “They just want to know that they paid and just get the service.”

 I figured, okay.
 Well, that’s really how I work anyway.
 I had three different levels, but it just got too confusing to define the level of service I give.
 Because at the end of the day, I still give the same level of service regardless.

 My design is to be more of a partner vs. ‘just come to me when you’re going on vacation’ . . .
 You go to your lawyer when you have a question or you go to your tax accountant when you have a tax question.
 They charge you for every time you talk to them, or you have your lawyer on retainer and are calling them whenever you want.